Labiaplasty in Edinburgh

 Are my labia normal?

-For any woman considering labial surgery, it is well worth reflecting on this quote,
+For women considering labial surgery, it’s worth reflecting on McCartney’s words:

 “Vulvas and labia are as different as faces, and many people, particularly women, don’t seem to know that.
-McCartney hopes this sculpture will help to combat the exponential rise, seen in recent years, of cosmetic labial surgeries.
-This new fashion for creating ‘perfect’ vaginas sets a worrying trend for future generations of women.”
+McCartney hopes this sculpture will help combat the rise in cosmetic labial surgeries, a trend that risks setting unrealistic standards for future generations of women.”

 What is a “Barbie” Labiaplasty?

-Dr Alinsod, a gynaecologist from California, developed the “Barbie” labiaplasty.
-He describes the procedure as a more aggressive reduction of the labia minora to the point of complete excision.
-According to his website, this is the most popular technique of labial surgery Dr Alinsod performs, and the appearance most wanted on the West Coast.
+Dr Alinsod, a gynaecologist based in California, developed the “Barbie” labiaplasty, a technique involving a more extensive reduction of the labia minora, often resulting in their near-complete removal.
+According to his website, this is the most popular technique Dr. Alinsod performs and is in high demand on the West Coast.

 Are women satisfied after a labiaplasty?